iancmyers/resume.iancmyers.com/README.md

 npm install
 ```

-Compile the SASS and watch for changes with `gulp` or `gulp watch`.
+Compile the Sass and watch for changes with `gulp` or `gulp watch`.